nwaniek/ncr_numpy/README.rst

     ncr::serialize_shape(std::cout, npz["array_name"].shape);
     std::cout << "\n";

+Data that is read from a simple numpy file is written to an `ndarray`.
-`ndarray` and `ndarray_t` support common ways to access data.
-Note that `ndarray_t` is simply a template based facade for `ndarray` to make working with known basic data types easier.
+In addition, there exist `ndarray_t`, which is simply a template based facade for `ndarray` to make working with known basic data types easier.
+`ndarray` and `ndarray_t` support common ways to access data:

 .. code-block:: c++